The Almanac · Vol IMethodologyOpen-source

 No Behavioral Factors

 Models assume you'll follow the plan.
 In reality, investors often panic-sell in downturns or overspend in bull markets.
 Behavioral discipline matters.
+The Guardrails strategy builds automatic adjustments into your spending plan.

 Healthcare Cost Uncertainty

 Healthcare costs are highly variable and can be catastrophic.
 While we model average healthcare inflation, individual outcomes vary dramatically.
+Use the Medicare and Healthcare Bridge tools for detailed cost projections.

 Black Swan Events

 Monte Carlo simulations are based on historical volatility.
 True black swan events (worse than any historical period) aren't captured.
+The worst historical periods (1929, 2008) are included in every simulation.

 Important Disclaimer